robinsonsarah01/folio/README.md

 Deadlines
 ---------
-3/29: Login page should be functional for multiple users concurrently accessing folio.
+3/29: MongoDB code for storing folios functional.
 4/1: 2 ready-made templates created.
-MongoDB code for storing folios functional.
+Login page should be functional for multiple users concurrently accessing folio.
 4/3: Users should be able to view and edit folio at a basic level.
 4/7: More ready-made templates created.
-Mechanisms for customizable templates in place; editing folios allows for addition of projects and uploading of resumes.
+Editing folios allows for addition of projects and uploading of resumes.
 4/14: Integration with other sites worked out.
-Customization smoothed out.
 4/21: Visual effects added to site and folios; more ready-made templates created, some with fancy visuals.
 4/24: Project deployed and sent out to others for beta testing.
 Peter and Daryl are out of the picture for the next 4 days so Sarah and Elizabeth deal with debugging.
 4/28: Folio is polished and has been tested by many; final issues are being worked out.
 5/1: Project due date

-(EDIT: please note that daryl did not consult us about any of this and therefore these deadlines are not realistic)
+(EDIT: Please note that Daryl did not consult us about any of this and therefore these deadlines are not realistic.
+We are working on making them (and everything else here) more realistic.
+Thank you.)

 Individual Task Distribution
 ----------------------------